FenixPK/EliDangHUD/README.md

 - Keybinds to rotate the holograms (local and target) around all three axes, reset the view, and for target only you can cycle between orbit cam, perspective, or static view you can rotate manually.
 Configurable.

 - Mouse button or keybind to target the entity in the center of your view.
 Configurable.
+Keybinds to target nearest grid, target previous grid, and target next grid.
+(Defaults: R for nearest, B for previous, N for next.
+Hold Ctrl for hostiles only.).
+Also works for holo radar tables!

 - Huge optimizations for Radar and Holograms versus the original mod.